mich-murphy/mich-murphy.com/blog/content/systemd-services-and-timers-nixos.md

 **Note**: I store all relevant files for my services in `/srv`, this is how I like to organise my system.

+I also created a directory to store all of my media `mkdir -p /data/media/music`, and one to store my backups (for roon-server at this point) `mkdir -p /data/backups/roon-server`).

+Finally correct ownership of the new directories to be as follows:
+- `chown root:root /data`
+- `chown -R server-sync:server-sync /data/media`
+- `chown -R roon-server:roon-server /data/backups/roon-server`

 ## Creating Service & Timer

 I then add the following to `/etc/nixos/configuration.nix`, which defines the service and the timer: